AdCare Rhode Island (RI)

 - International Association of Trauma Professionals

-AdCare Rhode Island has a family day on Sundays, where visiting families and other loved ones participate in discussions with clinicians, visit with their loved one, and engage in family therapy sessions.
+AdCare Rhode Island offers a family day on Sundays, where families and other loved ones may participate in discussions with clinicians, visit with their loved one, and engage in family therapy sessions.
 On the last Wednesday of every month, the facility hosts a family community night with Dr. Colbern, which is open to the public.
 Meetings may include learning about how to get loved ones into treatment or listening to the experience of alumni or their families.
 These meetings often function as a support group for the individuals who attend.

 Visiting your loved one